Ashok0/EnderalVREssentials-Nightly/README.md

 3. Install landscape texture mods (Noble + Tamrielic + Septentrional recommended) and tree mods (EVT recommended).
 	- If using EVT for trees, make sure ESP is enabled as it is used by DynDOLOD 3.0.
 	- Disable any billboards that are included in tree mods (found in \data\textures\lodgen\).
 4. Install a terrain LOD mod (that corresponds with the lowest texture mod used for terrain) and place it after other Skyrim SE texture mods.
-Enable your Terrain LOD .esm plugin and place it at the very top of the plugin list above "Enderal - Forgotten Stories.esm".
+Only used for terrain noise texture.
+Remove ALL files except for the \texture\ folder.
 5. Finalize load order in Mod Organizer 2.
 6. Use xLODGen to generate terrain LOD meshes and textures into a dedicated output folder and then install as a mod.
-7. Optionally remove your Terrain LOD .esm plugin as it is no longer needed after running xLODGen.
-8. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
+7. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
-9. Use DynDOLOD to generate object LOD (includes grass LOD if enabled), tree and optional dynamic LOD into a dedicated output folder and then install as a mod.
+8. Use DynDOLOD to generate object LOD (includes grass LOD if enabled), tree and optional dynamic LOD into a dedicated output folder and then install as a mod.
-10. (Optional) Remove the Enhanced Vanilla Tree .esp file to avoid potential plugin issues.
+9. (Optional) Remove the Enhanced Vanilla Tree .esp file to avoid potential plugin issues.
 Then navigate to \Enhanced Vanilla Trees SE-Lush Trees\meshes\landscape\trees\ and remove the SRG_ prefix from all filenames (required if not using plugin).

 #### xLODGen/TexGen/DynDOLOD Configuration